SpectralDragon/Minimap/README.md

 ## How it's works?

-Minimap subscribe to canvas properties like `contentSize`, `contentOffset` and etc. and present new `UIMinimapHostWindow` for presenting minimap without adding like subview to your views.
+Minimap subscribe to canvas properties like `contentSize`, `contentOffset` and etc. and present new `MinimapHostWindow` for presenting minimap without adding like subview to your views.